cjdoris/Chevrons.jl/README.md

 ## API

 See the docstrings for more help:
-- `@chevy ...`: Transform and executes the given code.
+- `@chevy ...`: Transform and execute the given code.
 - `chevy(expr)`: Transform the given expression.
 - `Chevy.enable_repl(on=true)`: Enable/disable the REPL integration.